stumathews/libmonad/README.md

 ### Either

+An Either type can contain either one of two types of values.

 ```cpp
 // Declare an either - it can contain a left type value of int or a right type value of string
 Either<int, string> either = 25; //  its an int now, a right type value